milankinen/relei/examples/02-bacon-todos/README.md

 ```

 All subscribing and unsubscribing logic is managed by event streams and only
-thing you need to worry is the data you need.
+thing you have to worry is the data you need.

-And note that no extra `RelayContainer`, `RootContainer` or `Route` declarations
-are needed!

 ## Usage